 - PSD Support.

 - It lets you open, save, edit and author HDR and scene-deferred images.

 - Transform Tools – Bend, distort, move, or liquefy your selections.

 - Provides lots of training materials for learning all the tools fast.

-- sometimes copy and paste between images opened in Krita would cause crashes
+- sometimes copying and pasting between images opened in Krita would cause crashes

 - Krita can open .rw2 RAW files.